Anwarvic/Intro-to-Machine-Learning--Udacity/README.md

 Machine learning brings together computer science and statistics to harness that predictive power.
 It’s a must-have skill for all aspiring data analysts and data scientists, or anyone else who wants to wrestle all that raw data into refined trends and predictions.

 This is a class that will teach you the end-to-end process of investigating data through a machine learning lens.
 It will teach you how to extract and identify useful features that best represent your data, a few of the most important machine learning algorithms, and how to evaluate the performance of your machine learning algorithms.

+## Note

+You can find my solution in "My Solution" directory.
+The compressed file "ud120-projects-master.zip" is the original material of the course (Without solution).